digplan/css.css/README.md

 A basic tooltip
 Icons for github, twitter, email, Facebook
 Common text sizes
+Roboto and source code fonts
 Other common uses like left, right, float, etc..

 All in a single 1.8kb (before gzip) css file.
-It enables a slow connection mobile friendly simple and single file that covered several common web dev needs.
+It enables a slow connection mobile friendly simple and single file that covers several common needs.